modeofO/lucid-agents/readme.md

 # Lucid Dreams Agent Platform

 Build, ship, and monetize AI agents with a consistent surface across runtimes.
-This monorepo hosts the primitives we use to describe agent capabilities once and deliver them through web servers, manifests, and on-chain identity.
+This monorepo hosts the primitives we use to describe agent capabilities once and deliver them through web servers, manifests, and onchain identity.

 ## Overview